Dirac procedure and the Hamiltonian formalism for cosmological perturbations in a Bianchi I universe: The physical Hamiltonian

 The above procedure resembles the Kucha\v r decomposition in non-perturbative canonical relativity \cite{doi:10.1063/1.1666050,Hajicek:1999ti}.
 In the Kucha\v r decomposition one chooses four scalar fields among the kinematical variables in such a way that canonically conjugate momenta linearize the four constraints.
 The scalars play the role of internal spacetime coordinates with respect to which the unconstrained, ``physical" degrees of freedom and their dynamics are expressed.
-This is however impossible when the spacetime model has spatial symmetries, or approximate spatial symmetries, and this is the case of cosmology.
+A well-known example is given by the Brown-Kucha\v r dust model \cite{Brown:1994py}.
+This decomposition is however impossible when the spacetime model has spatial symmetries, or approximate spatial symmetries (see \cite{Torre:1992rg} for a discussion of possible obstructions to the Kucha\v r decomposition).
+This is the case of cosmology in which no internal spatial coordinates exist.
 Therefore, the role of gauge-fixing conditions is in this case slightly different.
-Namely, instead of unambiguously setting internal coordinates, the first-order gauge-fixing conditions fix the embedding of a fixed background spacetime in the perturbed spacetime.
+Namely, instead of unambiguously setting internal coordinates, the first-order gauge-fixing conditions fix an embedding of the fixed background spacetime in the perturbed spacetime.
 They implicitly determine the embedding by imposing conditions on the difference between the perturbed and the background spacetime in terms of the three-metric and the three-momentum components.
-This is called the gauge-fixing of second kind \cite{DeWitt,Nakamura}.
-The space and time coordinates for the perturbed spacetime are unambiguously provided by the space and time coordinates of the background spacetime.
-The background, and hence the perturbed spacetime, coordinates are determined only up to a constant spatial shift in value if the condition, $\int_{\mathbb{S}_i}\ud x^i=1$ for all $i$, holds.
-Finally, let us note that the time coordinate is an internal variable made of the kinematical background variables, whereas the spatial coordinates are external.
-The background time variable is set by fixing the gauge of the background model.
+This is referred to as gauge-fixing of second kind \cite{DeWitt,Nakamura}.
+In this way the space and time coordinates for the perturbed spacetime are unambiguously provided by the space and time coordinates of the background spacetime.
+The time coordinate of the background model is an internal variable made of the kinematical background variables such as the scalar field or the scale factor, whereas the spatial coordinates of the background model are external.
+The latter come from a natural parametrization of the homogeneous three-space.
+For instance, in a toroidal Bianchi I universe, the spatial coordinates are determined only up to a constant spatial shift if the condition $\int_{\mathbb{S}_i}\ud x^i=1$ holds for all $i$.